wp-plugins/customer-area/readme.txt

 == Changelog ==

+= 2.4.0 (2013/10/15) =

+* Added a way to restrict listing of private content in the administration area (if user does not have the capability to list all the content, he will only see the content he authored)
+* Support for 3 new add-ons: Managed Groups, Owner Restrictions and Messenger
+* Allowing to scroll the capabilities table (see http://wordpress.org/support/topic/cant-access-capabilities)
+* Added German translation by Benjamin Oechsler (http://benlocal.de/)
+* Added a warning if permalinks are disabled
+* Fixed a bug causing warnings to show up on the Collaborations add-on page
+* Fixed a bug showing the file categories to user who did not necessarly have access to it
+* Fixed a few untranslatable messages
+* Fixed an error on the embedded add-ons page on some servers

 = 2.3.6 (2013/09/17) =

 * Added Dutch translation by Paul Willems

 = 2.3.5 (2013/09/03) =

-* Fix bug: categories cannot be assigned to private files by users without admin/editor role
+* Fixed categories cannot be assigned to private files by users without admin/editor role
-* Fix file was not getting moved properly when changing an owner from an existing file
+* Fixed file was not getting moved properly when changing an owner from an existing file

 = 2.3.3 (2013/08/29) =

-* Fix a regression that removed the links to logout or to come back to the customer area main page
+* Fixed a regression that removed the links to logout or to come back to the customer area main page

 = 2.3.2 (2013/08/21) =

-* Fix a bug causing the collaboration add-on not to upload files properly
+* Fixed a bug causing the collaboration add-on not to upload files properly

 = 2.3.1 (2013/08/20) =